skynettechnologies/backdrop_allinoneaccessibility/README.md

-# All in One Accessibility™: Backdrop CMS Module
+# All in One Accessibility™

-## Description
 [All in One Accessibility](https://www.skynettechnologies.com/all-in-one-accessibility) AI Widget Supports 140 Languages and includes 70+ features.
 Screen Reader, Talk & Type, Voice Navigation, Dictionary, Virtual Keyboard, Accessibility Profiles, Sign language Libras (Brazilian Portuguese) Custom Widget Color, Icon size, Position, Talk & Type, GA4 Tracking and custom accessibility statement link are some of the top features.

 Our AI automatically remediates images Alternative text and uses the accessibility interface which handles UI and design related adjustments.
 All in One Accessibility app enhances your website accessibility to people with hearing or vision impairments, motor impaired, color blind, dyslexia, cognitive & learning impairments, seizure and epileptic, and ADHD problems.